IsaacVerm/gouden11py/README.md

 # Goal

-- find out what are the most valuable players
-- compare the points scored by the best team possible with teams found in the wild
-- see what players are used by top ranking users
+Find an optimal selection of players for Gouden 11.

+# Makefile

+The Makefile takes care of the orchestration of the files:

+- install (dependencies)
+- clean (remove any pre-existing data)
+- extract (make requests to Gouden 11 and save to file)
+- analysis (run the notebook)

+In case anything goes wrong during the installation, below are the instructions how to manually install the dependencies.

-# Python
+## Python

-To setup the environment create a virtual enviroment first.
+To setup the environment create a virtual environment first.

 `python3 -m venv whatever`